yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - NOTE: You can select to use a date range at any time.
 BUT if you have not selected any Inc/Exp categories, then the date range will later revert back automatically to 'All dates'.

+  - NOTE: The 'Balance asof Date' has no bearing on this setting which is used exclusively for Income / Expense txns.

   - I/E Date Range options:
     Example: Given a today's date of 4th November 2023 (20231104), the I/E Date Range filters will return the following: